(Translate this site)

 There also was the recurring incidence of renegade technology to consider.
 This included criminally programmed buffer fields, virus programs, and others.
 The Sol were vulnerable to such things, even in this far future.
 Direct link supposedly automatically filtered out such threats via the most advanced protection agents known to Sol science.
 Somehow though Ovizatataron had managed to defeat or bypass those safeguards-- perhaps with a little help from Sym's own negligence.

-So the Sol tended to consider their greatest vulnerability by far to be physical proximity to any threat; ergo, actual contact was considered the greatest danger of all to their well being.
+So the Sol tended to consider their greatest vulnerability by far to be physical proximity to any threat; ergo, actual contact was considered the greatest danger of any to their well being.

 This reasoning had been one of the driving forces behind the development of the Sol probability triggered auto shifts.
 It had grown out of a measure originally designed to prevent actual contact or collision with other physical objects!

-So if Sym could be persuaded to do so, we had to defuse her auto shift, disable her tight little buffer field, grow her a synthetic human-style nervous system through which to feel differing tactile sensations, and defeat her strong instinctual prohibitions against much of the above to give her just a portion of the capacity for love-making a standard 20th century female had as standard equipment.
+So if Sym could be persuaded to do so, we had to defuse her auto shift, disable her tight little buffer field, grow her a synthetic human-style nervous system through which to feel differing tactile sensations, and defeat her strong instinctual prohibitions against much of the above, to give her just a portion of the capacity for love-making that a standard 20th century female possessed as standard equipment.

 We would turn off her probability defense mechanism first.
-I felt in her mind at the time a sense of 'nakedness' that someone in the twentieth century would feel if they were considering removing their clothes in a public place.
+I felt in her mind at the time a sense of 'nakedness' that someone in the twentieth century would feel, if they were considering removing all their clothes in a public place.

-She grew herself a nervous system to approximate that of a human female from my own time, based upon examination of historical data and the anatomy of both Ling and I (I didn't know about the anatomical examinations of Ling and myself until after they were fait accompli; the Sol could easily do this at a distance with subjects like ourselves completely unaware of the invasion).
+She'd grown herself a synthetic version of a nervous system to approximate that of a human female from my own time, based upon examination of historical data and information about the (embodied) female crew members aboard the Pagnew (there were some in the back up crew too).
 Other details were involved as well, such as applying special disabling programs upon her physical behavior and personal defense systems so that Sym couldn't accidentally disintegrate me any number of ways as a reflex action on her part-- if and when we ever actually touched.

 Yes, physical contact with a Sol female was definitely lots more trouble than the link kind.